-This includes ensuring how to best implement the right structure, so you can pull reports, answer questions quickly, and how to bring your team into this process.
+This includes ensuring how to best implement the right structure, so you can pull reports, answer questions quickly, and how to bring almost effortless order into your agency time tracking process .

 I’ll even show you how you can do time tracking without using timesheets at all!